Eventonomy

 Shortcodes

-Each block has a shortcode equivalent for classic-editor and page-builder use.
+Seven of the nine Free blocks have a shortcode equivalent for classic-editor and page-builder use.
 Shortcodes call render_block() internally, so the output is byte-for-byte identical to placing the block.

 Shortcode Block